mautic/mautic/README.md

 Get Involved Quickly
 =============
 Calling all devs, testers and writers!
 Get started quickly and show us what you’re made of.
-Technical contributions are also welcome.

 - 🐛 [Easy-to-fix bugs][t1-issues]
 - 🧪 [Best pull requests for testing][best-pulls]